London Sovereign

-London Sovereign is a bus company in North London.
-It is a subsidiary of RATP Dev Transit London and operates buses under contract to Transport for London.
+London Sovereign is a bus company that operates bus services in Greater London.
+It is currently a subsidiary of First Bus London and operates bus services under contract to Transport for London.

 Company history

+Early history

 London Sovereign can trace its roots back to independent Borehamwood Travel Services which ran a fleet that included ex-Kelvin Central MCW Metrobuses and Northern Counties Palatines bodied Leyland Olympians and a collection of other vehicles.
 In 1993 it won its biggest London Buses contract, to operate route 13 with leased AEC Routemasters in its orange livery.
 In August 1994, Borehamwood Travel Services was sold to the Blazefield Group's Sovereign subsidiary, with the two operations merged as Sovereign London.
 On 3 November 2002, the business was sold to Transdev, and renamed Transdev London Sovereign.

+RATP Dev era

 After London United was transferred to RATP Group as a result of the wider Transdev group's merger with Veolia Transport in March 2011, London Sovereign became Transdev's only London bus company.
 In March 2014, London Sovereign was sold to RATP and resumed trading as London Sovereign.
 In December 2021, RATP's London bus operations including London Sovereign were transferred to a RATP joint venture with Australia's Kelsian Group (parent company of Tower Transit) known as RATP Dev Transit London.

+FirstGroup era

+In February 2025, London Sovereign was included in the acquisition of RATP Dev Transit London by FirstGroup, becoming part of First Bus London.

 Garages

-London Sovereign operate two bus garages.
+London Sovereign operates two bus garages.